-Investing in a grid tie system is a great way for a home or business owner to gain immunity from rising energy costs.
+Investing in a grid tie system is the perfect way for a home or business owner to gain immunity from rising energy costs.
 With the use of the billing mechanism known as net metering, any excess energy produced by the solar array will be fed back into the grid, crediting your monthly electricity bill.
 If the solar energy system covers complete power usage by the home or business, your electricity bill will never increase, and after the initial payback period, will altogether disappear excepting base charges from the utility company for grid usage.

 A 30% federal tax rebate is currently available until the year 2019.
 This is a tax deductible rebate, where any unused credit will be carried forward for a period of up to ten years from date of purchase.
 Click on the DSIRE icon on the right for more information.